Harrison Storm: Career

-Storm began playing acoustic music on the Mornington Peninsula and moved to Melbourne in 2014 where he recorded music for his debut EP in friend Hayden Calnin's home studio, who also produced it.
-A self-titled EP was given out in Melbourne malls.
+Storm began playing acoustic music on the Mornington Peninsula, but moved to Melbourne in 2014.
+There, he recorded music for his debut EP in friend Hayden Calnin's home studio.
+Calnin also produced the EP, which was self-titled.
+It was distributed in Melbourne malls.

-In March 2015, Storm released his debut EP Sense of Home and its lead single "Be Yourself" which received airplay on a US radio station.
+In March 2015, Storm released his EP Sense of Home and its lead single "Be Yourself" which received airplay on a US radio station.

 In early 2017, Storm signed with Nettwerk Music Group and released the EP Change It All in September 2017.
 This was followed by single and EP Falling Down in June and July 2019.

 In October 2020, "Sense of Home" was certified gold in Canada.
 In December 2020, Storm released the EP Be Slow.

 In January 2022, Storm released Under Dusk with Enna Blake.

 In January 2024, Storm released his debut studio album, Wonder, Won't You.
 In late 2024, Storm received Australian gold certifications for the singles "Change It All" and "Be Slow".

 In February 2025, Storm released "Call Me When You Get In", produced by Matt Corby.